 At the end of the 1800s, there are many examples of women who undertook independent enterprises while they travelled around accompanying men with diplomatic or commercial assignments.
 Among these, Cecilia Anderson is one of a minority from obviously humble origins.
 From being a maidservant to becoming a global insect collector may be considered a unique path in life.

 The house that the couple had built in Djursholm also has a special fortress-like architecture and is still called Cuba-Anderson’s villa.
-During her time in Stockholm, Cecilia Anderson was repeatedly a guest at the National Natural History Museum’s entomological section, where she got to know Professor Christopher Aurivillius and later also Signe Ramberg, the country’s first professional woman entomologist and a taxidermist.
-In 1906, Cecilia Anderson was elected a member of the Entomological Association in Stockholm.
+During her time in Stockholm, Cecilia Anderson was repeatedly a guest at the National Natural History Museum’s entomological section, where she got to know Professor Christopher Aurivillius and later also Signe Ramberg, the country’s first professional woman entomologist and a preparator.
+In 1906, Cecilia Anderson was elected a member of the Entomological Society in Stockholm.

 After a few years in Denmark, the couple retired and moved to San Diego in California in 1916.
 Cecilia Anderson was described as being very charming and social in a typically American way.
 She was known for her collecting and her wide social circle where they were living.
 The San Diego natural history museum is also said to have received some of the couple’s collections.